hbroek/reken/documentation/developer-guide/chapter-3.md

 **Example 2: Render a list of li's from the contents of an array**

-Provding an array as the expression allows you to loop over the elements of the array.
+Providing an array as the expression allows you to loop over the elements of the array.
 For example you can render 3 LI's with the item property of the loopVar.

 ```html
 <script>